 More to the Netherlands Than Meets the Eye

-In essence, the Netherlands clicks lots of boxes, whether you value a progressive society, good infrastructure, or a relaxed way of life.
+In essence, the Netherlands checks lots of boxes, whether you value a progressive society, good infrastructure, or a relaxed way of life.
 Maybe it’s time to add it to your list of places to visit.

 6. United Arab Emirates (UAE)